 JG Hann & Co, Mill Street.
 Brewing ceased c1921.

 Royal Inn.
 Long-established 15th century pub located on the Devon/Cornwall border.
 Brewing began in 1981, but stopped temporarily after a change of ownership until restarting in 1984.
 Brewing ceased after another change of ownership c1999?
 The pub itself is still trading successfully today (November 2021).

 Blewitt’s Brewery, the Ship and Plough Inn, The Quay.
 Established in the Ship and Plough Inn in 1991 to supply three beers for the pub only.
-Owner, Steve Blewitt, relocated to the Sorley Tunnel Adventure Farm in 1999, where visitors could watch the beer being brewed.
+Owner, Steve Blewitt, relocated to the Sorley Tunnel Adventure Farm in 1999, where visitors could watch beer being brewed.
 Sadly, the brewery ceased production in 2004.

 John Kelland, London Brewery, Church Street.
 Offered for auction, with 11 licensed houses, on 22nd July 1904.